img 8772

 Sony TA-4650 VFET Amplifier Service & Reliability Enhancement

-What can one say after working one of these stunning Sony TA-4650 VFET integrated amplifiers?
-I really fell for this little beauty and came to understand why so many people treasure these amps.
+What can one say after working on one of these stunning Sony TA-4650 VFET integrated amplifiers?
+I fell for this little beauty and came to understand why so many people treasure these amps.
 Having said that, there are a few really important things to be aware of, if you own one of these or are planning on buying one.
 I’ll explain why as we go.

 img 8742